Lauren Jenkins: Artistry and personal life

 Reed labeled Jenkins a "natural country-pop star" and MusicRow's Liza Anderson described her as an "Americana singer-songwriter".
 In reviews of No Saint, music critics highlighted Jenkins's vocal delivery.
 AllMusic's Stephen Thomas Erlewine wrote that her voice is the "first striking thing" when listening to the album.
 According to Tom Roland from Billboard, Jenkins's voice makes use of "multiple personalities".
 He regarded her lower resonance as "haunting and spooky" as well as her upper register being "biting and forceful".
 Marissa R. Moss of Rolling Stone stated that Jenkins was "never afraid" to showcase her vocal delivery on No Saint.
-Billboard's Annie Reuter noted that Jenkins has been recognized for her "smoky vocals and vivid storytelling".
+Billboard's Annie Reuter noted that the album has been recognized for her "smoky vocals and vivid storytelling".
 Jenkins's vocals have also been compared to those of Norah Jones, Sheryl Crow, and Stevie Nicks.
-No Saint comprises themes of romance, self-doubt, and drinking alcohol.
+No Saint comprises themes of romance, self-doubt, and alcohol.

-On April 10, 2019, Jenkins's backpack which contained her personal possessions including diaries and unfinished songs, was stolen.
-Throughout 2020, she performed live on social media platforms to help sustain herself and had given over 100 concerts by October.
-According to Jenkins, the tips she received from the viewers were "paying [her] bills".
+Throughout 2020, Jenkins performed live on social media platforms to help sustain herself and had given over 100 concerts by October.
+According to her, the tips she received from the viewers were "paying [her] bills".
 In 2022, she had hip replacement surgery as she suffered from chronic pain which was caused by extensive touring.
-During a songwriter's event at Napa, California in 2021, Patrick Davis proposed to Jenkins.
-They wed on October 15, 2022 at Lookout Mountain, Georgia.
-Jenkins moved to Nashville, Tennessee in 2013, where she currently resides with Davis.
-The couple performed at Bret Saberhagen's cancer charity event "Strike Out" in September 2022.
+During a songwriter's event at Napa, California, in 2021, musician Patrick Davis proposed to Jenkins.
+The pair had previously performed at charity events together.
+They wed on October 15, 2022, at Lookout Mountain, Georgia.
+Jenkins moved to Nashville in 2013, where she resides with Davis.
+The couple sang at Bret Saberhagen's cancer charity event "Strike Out" in September 2022.